Kydinhvan/Obsidian_note/Comp Eng/Processes and Threads Synchronization.md

 	- Producers must check there is **space** in the buffer.
 If the buffer is full, they must **wait**.
 This is typically done using a **`space` semaphore**.
 - C. Ensure there's at least one filled buffer slot for consumers before consuming
 	- Consumers must check there is **at least one item** in the buffer.
 If the buffer is empty, they must **wait**.
 This is done using a **`chars` semaphore**.
+### Question 4
+Consider the producer-consumer problem.
+- With semaphore, when consumer creates an empty slot, you call the **release()** method
+- With Java synchronized method, when consumer creates an empty slot, you can call the **notify()** method At first glance, **release()** and **notify()** look similar.
+But they also have a subtle **difference**.
+You can begin by thinking when customer creates an empty slot **_without_** any producers already waiting for the slot,
+- What will be the effect of release()?
+- What will be the effect of notify()?
+#### Ans
+When consumer creates an empty slot by removing something, they call `release()` with semaphore method:
+- A semaphore is an integer counter.
+When .release() is called, the semaphore (counter increase) no matter if a producer thread is waiting or not.
+- Later, when a producer calls `.acquire()`, it won't block — because the counter is already positive.
+- The signal (available slot) is remembered by the semaphore.
+The counter acts as state.

+When consumer creates an empty slot by removing something, they call `notify()` with java sync method:
+- A thread can call `.notify()` to wake one waiting thread.
+This changes the thread state from blocked to runnable.
+If there is no thread waiting, nothing happen (as nothing wake up) when .notify() called
+- Later, when a producer calls `.wait()` it has to wait for the next .notify(), because it missed the earlier signal
+- lost signal when no producer waiting